 i.
 That fact that God knows and cares for children in the womb means that God’s concern for life begins at conception.
 It means that God’s people have a responsibility to also know and care for children in the womb.

 b.
-I will praise You, for I am fearfully and wonderfully made: David the Son of Jesse was a remarkable man.
+I will praise You, for I am fearfully and wonderfully made: David the son of Jesse was a remarkable man.
 He was a shepherd, a special forces soldier, a hero, a poet, and a king.
-In some respect, here he also added scientist to his accomplishments.
+In some respects, here he also added scientist to his accomplishments.
 With the mind of a trained biologist but the skill of a poet, David declared that he was fearfully and wonderfully made.

 i.
 The workings of the human body are stunning in their design and execution.
 We know far more than David ever did about how we are made, and it should make us full of more awe and praise than David ever had.